MaRuCien/hello-world/README.md

 JavaScript is a scripting or programming language that allows you to implement complex features on web pages, displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc.

+What is even more exciting however is the functionality built on top of the client-side JavaScript language.
+So-called Application Programming Interfaces (APIs) provide you with extra superpowers to use in your JavaScript code.
+APIs are ready-made sets of code building blocks that allow a developer to implement programs that would otherwise be hard or impossible to implement.

 ## Hello, World! :)